-Chocolatey, nutty and smooth.
+Chocolatey, nutty, and smooth.
 This coffee sees a little more development in the roaster to minimize the acidity, it hones in on the body to act like a warm hug.
-Currently 50% Gahahe honey processed Red Bourbon from Burundi, and 50% Santa Lucia natural Yellow Catuai from Brazil.
+Currently, 50% of Tipping Point comes from ASOTBILBAO and is a classic washed Colombian and 50% Santa Lucia natural Yellow Catuai from Brazil.

 Our current offering for Tipping Point is a blend of two coffees.
 We've profiled these two coffees separately and blended them post-roast.
 Our intention is to match density and bean sizing so they extract at even rates, bringing you the most flavour clarity in your cup of coffee.